 With the largest concentration of bald eagles in the Continental U.S., it’s no wonder Sunset Magazine rated the Klamath Basin Bird Trail in Southern Oregon one of the top five destinations for birding.
 In addition there are more than 40 bird watching locations dotted along the trail among the mountains and marshes of the area.

-April 9-11 marks the 29th annual John Scharff Migratory Bird Festival in the Eastern Oregon town of Burns.
+Check out the annual John Scharff Migratory Bird Festival in the Eastern Oregon town of Burns.
 Bird enthusiasts and beginners alike can witness the spring migration in high desert country at Harney Basin.
 In addition to round-the-clock birding activities, the festival also has historical and cultural events for the whole family.

 Nestled in the coastal range foothills outside of Eugene in the Willamette Valley is the Fern Ridge Wildlife Area.
 Its extensive wetland habitat plays host to more than 250 species of birds during the spring migration.
 There are over 10,000-acres to explore a lake that’s popular with sailors and anglers.

 For more information on birding in Oregon, check out OregonBirdingTrails.